AP VoteCast: Wisconsin voters sour on state of nation

-Voters in Wisconsin made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.
+Voters in Wisconsin gave Democratic presidential candidate Joe Biden its 10 electoral votes while holding negative views about the country's direction and economy, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
+The race between President Donald Trump and Biden concluded Tuesday as the nation struggles with a once-in-a-century pandemic and a deep economic downturn.
 AP VoteCast found that nearly 4 in 10 Wisconsin voters said the U.S. is on the right track and 6 in 10 voters said it is headed in the wrong direction.

-Up for grabs in the state: Ten electoral votes, a key piece of the once solidly Democratic voting "Blue Wall" of Midwest and Great Lakes states that Trump won last election by less than 23,000 voters, or about 1%.
-It was the first time a Republican presidential candidate had won the state in over two decades.

-Democrats are hoping to build on midterm victories two years ago when they ousted a Republican governor and held onto a Senate seat up for re-election.
+AP called Biden the winner of Wisconsin.
+The Trump campaign said it plans to demand a recount.

 FACING THE PANDEMIC